af/faction/README.md

 A [FSA](https://github.com/acdlite/flux-standard-action)-compatible library for creating and managing Flux actions.
 Early WIP!

-* Keep a single point of truth for action constants
+* Co-locate your action types and action creators and keep them DRY
-* Optionally make an actionCreator function for each action (named after the constant)
+* Optionally make an actionCreator function for each action type
-* Co-locate your constants and action creators and keep them DRY
+* Automatically dispatch follow-up actions when your async actions complete
 * Validate the arguments sent to each actionCreator